-Thanks to her famous turn as Jill Munroe on “Charlie’s Angels” in the ’70s, a lot of us wanted to have hair like hers.
+One of Farrah Fawcett’s former Bel Air properties is on the market for $6.4 million.
+It comes with 4 bedrooms, 4.5 baths and a little piece of Hollywood history.
+Thanks to her famous turn as Jill Munroe on Charlie’s Angels in the ’70s, a lot of us wanted to have hair like hers.
 I’d be happy to show you my own pitiful attempt at mimicking her feathered ‘do in the ’80s, but I seem to have mysteriously lost all those photos.
-Darn.
-Otherwise, I would post them.
-For sure.
+Otherwise, I would show you.

 Farrah sold the house in ’99, and it was on the market again in 2008 for $4.1 million.

 The listing says: “Walking through the doors you are drawn to panoramic city, canyon, mountain & reservoir views that can be seen through large picture windows & sliding glass doors.”

-In other Farrah trivia, her first TV appearance was on “I Dream of Jeannie” in ’68.
+In other Farrah trivia, her first TV appearance was on I Dream of Jeannie in ’68.
 I loved that show.
-I wanted to marry Major Nelson when I grew up (but sadly, it didn’t work out).
+I wanted to marry Major Nelson when I grew up (but for some reason it didn’t work out for the two of us).
 You can see my post about Larry Hagman’s house–which happens to be the largest solar-powered residence in the U.S.–here.

 P.S.
 Visit my Celebrity Houses page to see more, including…